helidon-io/helidon/docs/se/openapi/openapi-generator.md

     ```

     - Extracts the parameter from the request.
 This happens to use the same
-      logic as in the generated method but you can customize that as well if you
+      logic as in the generated method, but you can customize that as well if you
       need to.
     - Apply any relevant validations.
 This silly but illustrative example
       rejects any pet name that starts with a lower-case letter.